 The AAS and BS in Architectural Technology and the BArch have shared course work in the first two years of each program.
 Because of this alignment, the AAS and BS in Architectural Technology are required to meet the same NAAB ‘Student Performance Criteria’ that apply to the BArch program that was found ‘eligible for candidacy’ by the NAAB on April 30, 2013, and scheduled for the ‘initial candidacy’ visit for Spring 2014.
 These Student Performance Criteria are laid out on pp. 21-25 of the 2009 Conditions for Accreditation by the NAAB.
 The full text, as well as the NAAB 2012 Procedures for Accreditation, Amended, may be found at http://www.naab.org/documents/home_origin.aspx?path=Public+Documents.
 See also ‘EDUCATIONAL REALMS & STUDENT PERFORMANCE CRITERIA’ in the catalog entry for the BArch Program.

 DIRECT ENTRY INTO BACCALAUREATE DEGREE PROGRAM

-Alfred State architectural engineering technology graduates may enter directly into either the architectural technology BS or technology management BBA degree program.
+Alfred State Architectural Technology AAS graduates may enter directly into either the Architectural Technology BS, the Architecture BArch or Technology Management BBA degree program.
 Please note that a minimum combined GPA of 3.0 is required in Alfred State studio courses (ARCH 1184, ARCH 2394, ARCH 3104, and ARCH 4304) to guarantee admission into ARCH 5306 - Design Studio 3.
 A portfolio review is required of all continuing students not meeting this requirement.

-Employment and transfer rate of 100 percent – 9 percent are employed; 91 percent transferred to continue their education.
+Employment and transfer rate of 100 percent – 100 percent transferred to continue their education.